rm3l/maoni/README.md

 ## Getting started

+Please include Maoni dependency first, by reading the instructions provided [here](http://maoni.rm3l.org).

-Grab via Gradle, by adding this to your `build.gradle`:
+Then grab `maoni-email` via Gradle, by adding this to your `build.gradle`:

 ```gradle
   dependencies {